rahulmurugan/Nubila-protected-MCP-server/README.md

 ---

-**Note**: This server requires a valid Nubila API key and EVMAuth token ownership for protected tools.
+**Note**: This server requires a valid Nubila API key and Radius MCP token ownership for protected tools.
 Ensure you have the necessary tokens before testing protected endpoints.